zzzprojects/docs/dapper-plus.net/pages/documentations/overview.md

 We have seen a very basic scenario and observed that our library is so user-friendly that you can [download it](/download) and start using it right away.

-It's now time to continue by learning the basic of Dapper Plus with our [Getting Started](getting-started) article.
+It's now time to continue by learning the basics of Dapper Plus with our [Getting Started](getting-started) article.